| Multiculturalism: A Reason to Smile Chinaz from Nigeria. Mikhail from Philippines.

 from Iceland.
 Sayako from Japan.
 And me from China.
 All Canadians.
 All

+smiles.
 My grad group picture makes me want to smile.

 Odd, every time I look at it, a current of electricity runs through

+me.
+It must be the energy of our smiles.
 I curl in my bed, basking in the golden sunshine.

 The dulcet chorus of wild birds is whetting my fascination for